This is the engine after a complete rebuild of the cooling system.

 After double checking all the clamps I then primed all the pipes with water from the seacock through both heat exchangers and exhaust.
 This would ensure that a circulation would occur the moment the engine fired up, instead of the impeller running dry even for a few seconds.

-The freshwater pump was reconnected to the front of the engine with the thermostat housing and a new thermostat, that I then filled with fresh water, ensuring that water filled the cylinder head.
+The freshwater pump was reconnected to the front of the engine with the thermostat housing and a new thermostat.
+I then filled it with fresh water, ensuring that water filled the cylinder head.
 I checked for leaks in all the pipes and gaskets and thankfully there were only a few hose clips to tighten.
 Then the header tank was refitted and filled, the alternator reconnected and the belt tensioned.
 The rebuild was now complete - well, nearly.

 I had drained all the oil out of the engine sump, by hanging upside down into the bottom of the engine to unscrew the drain plug.
 I replaced it with a 90 degree elbow and a reinforced pipe up to a hand vacuum pump so changing the oil will now be much easier.
 I filled the engine with new oil along with a new fuel filter.
 The transmission was also drained and filled with new oil.